 A female sea turtle comes onto a beach.

-The mother turtle lays many eggs in the nest.
+The mother turtle lays as many as 120 eggs in the nest.

 She covers the nest with sand and returns to the sea.

-Soon, the hatchlings break through their shells.
-They dig their way out of the nest.
+After several weeks, the hatchlings break through their shells.

-The young turtles make their way to the ocean.
+The young turtles make their way across the beach to reach the ocean.